brickpool/logo/extras/docs/RefManual.md

 # LOGO!
 PG Library Reference Manual

-Rev. Ac
+Rev. Ad

 March 2018

 ## Preface
-Siemens (TM) LOGO! library for ARDUINO.
+Siemens (TM) LOGO! library for Arduino.

 The library is based on the implementation of [Settimino](http://settimino.sourceforge.net/) and [Snap7](http://snap7.sourceforge.net/).
 Only _LOGO!_ __0BA4__ to __0BA6__ are supported via the serial programming interface.